ooni/ooni.org/content/post/2022-state-of-internet-censorship-hong-kong/index.md

 * AS9908 - HK Cable TV
 * AS17924 - SmarTone Mobile Communications

 Among OONI measurements collected over this period, more than 3000 tests were performed on all these ASNs for these four censored websites.
-Notably, AS4515, owned by PCCW HKT, is a network primarily serving the finance, business industry and public sectors, such as AASTOCKS.COM, Ruijiang Group, Cathay Pacific, The Bank of East Asia, and more[27].
+Notably, AS4515, owned by PCCW HKT, is a network primarily serving the finance, business industry and public sectors, such as AASTOCKS.COM, Ruijiang Group, Cathay Pacific, The Bank of East Asia, and more[^27].
 By comparing figures 1 and 2 specifically on this ASN, it clearly shows no signs of internet traffic in these service and sector categories being censored or altered in a way that complies with the executive order issued by local authorities.

 ![](images/image4.png)

-(Fig. 3 - DNS censorship/anomaly results by local ISPs)
+Figure 3: DNS censorship/anomaly results by local ISPs

 ![](images/image5.png)

-(Fig. 4 - HTTP censorship by local ISPs)
+Figure 4: HTTP censorship by local ISPs

 ![](images/image6.png)
+Figure 5: TCP and TLS censorship/interference by local ISPs

 The broadly used censorship method in Hong Kong for the censored websites in scope is “DNS tampering”, followed by very little TCP and TLS connection interference.

-(Fig. 5 - TCP and TLS censorship/interference by local ISPs)

 Last, by comparing Figures 3, 4 and 5 it tells The result also suggests that residential use connectivity is censored while commercial and public sectors can be largely immune.